 Dawn arrives late up here in the northern highlands, in the days between Christmas and New Year.
 But can be so clear, bright and glorious, you just have to make the most of the precious sunlight.
 A change of wind overnight had driven off the rain clouds.
 A north east wind always seems to bring a drop in temperature and clear skies in wintertime.

-So, good gloves, a few layers plus one for the saddlebag, warm socks and boots, and what better than to head further north and higher up.
+So, good gloves, a few layers plus one for the saddlebag, warm socks and boots, out the door early to head further north and higher up.

 The yard went out of business as oil production fell.
-However, some buildings remain in use, for boat repair and renewable energy hub.
-Hard to believe now that 3000 people worked here.
+However, some buildings remain in use, for boat repair and a renewable energy hub.
+Hard to believe now that 3000 people once worked here.

 Another mile or so of easy riding and you’re at the junction of the main road with the Applecross road.
 I’ve ridden past this point many times over the last forty years.
 But have only turned up the road to the Bealach on a handful of occasions.
 Weather and time have more often meant the main road was the wiser choice.
 But today, the winds were gentle (at sea level anyway) and though the weather was getting colder, the roads were snow and ice free, the sky was clear.